-As of March 31, 2016, there were 13 permitted waterworks that did not meet Water Security Agency's minimum treatment requirements.
-This fiscal year the listing for two works were removed (Mainprize Regional Park and Martinson's Beach) and listings for six works were added (Abernethy, Copper Sands Trailer Court, Macnutt, Plunkett, Resort Village of Candle Lake, Silton) (Figure 5).
-Educational efforts and discussion on upgrading options and requirements continue; however, upgrading to meet minimum treatment requirements can be a costly venture and all infrastructure grant programs that may aid in upgrading waterworks are currently fully allocated.
-The Water Security Agency's educational and compliance activities will continue during 2016-17, in efforts to reduce the number of waterworks not meeting minimum treatment requirements.
+As of March 31, 2017, there were 11 permitted waterworks that did not meet Water Security Agency's minimum treatment requirements.
+This fiscal year the listings for five works were removed (Cedar Lodge, Hutterian Brethren Church of Willow Park, Macnutt, Martenson's Beach and Plunket) and listings for two works were added (Gladmar and RM of Hoodoo #401) (Figure 6).
+Educational efforts and discussion on upgrading options and requirements continue; however, upgrading to meet minimum treatment requirements can be a costly venture.
+Some future funding for upgrading may be available under the New Building Canada Fund and/or the Clean Water and Wastewater Fund.
+The Water Security Agency's educational and compliance activities will continue during 2017-18, in efforts to reduce the number of waterworks not meeting minimum treatment requirements.
 The owner of the waterworks primarily controls the achievement of this measure; however, the regulator has significant influence through a number of mechanisms such as permit requirements for upgrading, issuance of notices of violation and related compliance actions.
-Periodically, as newly or existing regulated waterworks are evaluated such as the case with Abernety and Plunkett, inadequacies in water treatment capability are discovered.
+Periodically, as newly or existing regulated waterworks are evaluated, inadequacies in water treatment capability are discovered.

 The number of waterworks that do not meet minimum treatment requirements is a direct indication of potential water quality concerns because of infrastructure inadequacies.
-As of March 31, 2016, human consumptive waterworks with a permanent population that did not meet minimum treatment requirements served approximately 1533 residents or 0.13 per cent of the provincial population (January 1, 2016 estimated provincial population of 1,142,570).
+As of March 31, 2017, human consumptive waterworks with a permanent population that did not meet minimum treatment requirements served approximately 1980 residents or 0.17 per cent of the provincial population (January 1, 2017 estimated provincial population of 1,158,339).
 Six of the waterworks that do not meet minimum treatment requirements are systems regulated since the passage of The Water Regulations, 2002.
-The remaining seven systems, which do not meet minimum requirements, were regulated prior to the regulatory changes of 2002.
+The remaining five systems, which do not meet minimum requirements, were regulated prior to the regulatory changes of 2002.
 The Water Security Agency continues to place all regulated waterworks not meeting minimum treatment on Precautionary Drinking Water Advisories to protect consumers.
 The Water Security Agency also provides technical advice to communities not meeting minimum treatment requirements to assist waterworks owners to work towards system improvements.
 Cost of improvements is the main impediment to progress.

 The New Building Canada Fund federal-provincial infrastructure funding program was introduced in 2014, and includes the Provincial Territorial Infrastructure Component (PTIC) which provides \$10 billion in federal infrastructure funding.
 PTIC provides funding for projects of national, regional and local significance, with a focus on projects that support economic growth, a clean environment, stronger communities, growth in export and trade, and meeting the opportunities and challenges of growth.
 PTIC is divided into two sub-components: \$9 billion for National Regional Projects; and \$1 billion dedicated to projects located in communities of fewer than 100,000 residents through the Small Communities Fund (SCF).
 Federal PTIC funding is allocated to each of the provinces and territories over ten years.
 Saskatchewan is allocated \$436.7 million; 90 per cent (\$393.0 million) to the National Regional Projects and 10 per cent (\$43.7 million) is dedicated to the SCF.
 By matching available federal funding, over \$873.4 million in federal and provincial funding will be invested in priority infrastructure projects across the province.
-In 2015-16, 34 water and wastewater projects were announced with federal/provincial funding of \$29.376 million under SCF.
+In 2016-17, 16 water and wastewater projects were announced with federal/provincial funding of \$99.872 million under NRP.